Civil Litigation Law

 Courts may only reside on a matter if they have Jurisdiction over it; therefore, you do not get to choose the Court you wish your matter to be heard in.

-Many factors influence a Courts Jurisdiction, such as the value of a claim, the other is the nature of the claim and geographical area.
+Many factors influence a Courts Jurisdiction, such as the value of a claim, the nature of the claim and geographical area.

 Proceedings usually begin with a letter of demand setting out the claimant's claim and providing a date by which the other party is to adhere to such claim.